 What’s in a financial aid award letter?

-Before you learn how to evaluate a financial aid letter, you need to know what to look for.
+Before you learn how to evaluate a financial aid letter, you must know what to look for.
 If – and when – you receive multiple letters, you’ll notice that there isn’t a standard format.

 The most important components of the letter that you’ll want to identify are the forms of financial aid: